Electric Cars – Are you missing out on a tax benefit?

 VAT and tax treatment on PCP

 HMRC’s view on how the VAT and tax treatment on PCP are dependent on the level at which the final optional payment is set.
-This final payment determines if the VAT is due on the supply of goods or supply of leasing services.
+This final payment determines if the VAT is due on the supply of goods or the supply of leasing services.
 The tax treatment follows the VAT treatment.

 It is also relevant whether the vehicle has ownership options, i.e. if you can hand the vehicle back at the end (Guaranteed Future Value) – this could lead to a challenge from HMRC.
 Whereas a typical Hire Purchase + Balloon option (Non-Guaranteed Future Value), doesn’t present the same risk.